Your rights as a posted worker

 The Act on Posting of Workers guarantees your rights

-The Act on Posting of Workers implements the EU Posted Workers Directive.
+The Act concerning the Posting of Workers etc. implements the EU Posted Workers Directive.
 The purpose of the Directive is to ensure fair competition and to safeguard employees’ rights when they are posted to work in another member state.
 The Directive ensures that employees posted to another EU member state or to a member state of the European Economic Area (EEA) are assured certain working conditions in the host country.

-Furthermore, the Act on Posting implements the Enforcement Directive.
+Furthermore, the act on posting implements the Enforcement Directive.
 The Enforcement Directive is intended to ensure better enforcement of the rights stemming from the Posted Workers Directive, and to avoid abuse and circumvention.

 Read about working conditions in Denmark, RUT, health and safety requirements and tax rules.